vazquez/dotfiles/README.md

-dotfiles
+Dotfiles
 ========

-Collection of my dotfiles and settings files
+A collection of my dotfiles and settings files.

+- Sublime Text 2